v0ss3n/jekyll/_posts/textilelab/2019-10-22-textilelab project research 1.md

 !!! starting point should not be chaos because chaos is always just under the surface

 ENCRYPTION METHODS
-cesar encryption
+- cesar encryption
+- 2 layer encryption (dead messengers)
+- steganography

-2 layer encryption (dead messengers) steganografie can I make a gif on a dress? seemingly moving images
+can I make a gif on a dress? seemingly moving images
->>> making it more about hiding messages and encryption in the textiles
+>making it more about hiding messages and encryption in the textiles

 The problem is that I am still creating the prints myself with the symbols and I want the computer to do this.
 I also cannot properly explain what I am doing, it doesn't really make sense.
 There is also a gap between the prints I am generating and the methods I am using, the methods are not really adding another dimension to the project.
 So my methods and concept are not strong enough yet.